D-Kumar19/Data-Structures-and-Algorithms-in-Java/README.md

-DSA, OOP, Lambdas and Streams and Coding Challenges in Java This repo will include programs of DSA in Java, OOP examples, Lambdas and Streams and Coding Challenges that I have done.
+DSA, OOP, Lambdas and Streams and Coding Challenges in Java This repository will include programs of DSA in Java, OOP examples, Lambdas and Streams and Coding Challenges that I have done.

 # Data Structures and Algorithms:
 Euclidean Algorithm: https://github.com/D-Kumar19/Data-Structures-and-Algorithms-in-Java/blob/master/src/main/java/DataStrcuturesAndAlgorithms/EuclidAlgorithm.java